Northern Edge war games

 NEXT STEPS: This summer (date unknown so far) the US Indo-Pacific Command will initiate a process to produce a Supplemental EIS, for Northern Edge exercises beyond 2022.
 We will post more information and an action alert here as soon as the period for public scoping comments opens.

 Several branches of the US military conduct war games called "Northern Edge" in the Gulf of Alaska in odd-numbered years.
-The next exercise is scheduled for May 13-24, 2019.

 What is at stake?